-A few weeks ago I watched a TED talk by Mark Bittman entitled ‘What’s Wrong With What We Eat?‘ which highlighted the imbalance in the diets of most developed nations.
+Years ago I watched a TED talk by Mark Bittman entitled ‘What’s Wrong With What We Eat?‘ which highlighted the imbalance in the diets of most developed nations.
 It would appear our reliance on beef and chicken as a source of sustenance, and fast food has led to an imbalance in our diet with other food stuffs such as fresh fruits and vegetables as well as good old home cooked meals being left behind.
 I then watched a talk by Marcel Dicke entitled ‘Why Not Eat Insects‘ which focused on getting the audience to reconsider their perception of insects and showed how entomophagy (the practice of eating insects) could solve many of the world’s hunger and malnutrition issues.
-Although the two talks were not linked, watching them back to back inspired me to find out more about edible insects and whether or not this was just a trend in some high end restaurants (particularly those in South America) or if this was possibly a sustainable and eco-friendly way towards solving malnutrition and hunger.
+Although the two talks were not linked, watching them back to back inspired me to find out more about edible insects and whether or not this was just a trend in some high end restaurants (particularly those in Latin and South America) or if this was possibly a sustainable and eco-friendly way towards solving malnutrition and hunger.

 Coincidentally; a few days later the U.N.
 Food and Agriculture Organization released a massive new report arguing that we should all have more insects in our diet.
 This seemed like the right place to start, so I visited their website and downloaded the report entitled ‘Edible Insects; Future Prospects for Food and Feed Security‘.